SexyBack

-"SexyBack" is a song recorded by American singer Justin Timberlake for his second studio album, FutureSex/LoveSounds (2006).
-It was released on July 18, 2006, to US mainstream and rhythmic radio stations by Jive Records as the lead single from the album.
+"SexyBack" is a song by American singer Justin Timberlake featuring American record producer Timbaland from the former's second studio album, FutureSex/LoveSounds (2006).
+It was released to US mainstream and rhythmic radio stations by Jive Records as the lead single from the album on July 18, 2006.
 The song was written and produced by Danja, Timbaland, and Timberlake.
 Discussing "SexyBack", Timberlake revealed that he went "left", singing the song in a rock style, not an R&B style.
 He described the song as musicians David Bowie and David Byrne "covering" James Brown's 1970 song "Sex Machine".
 The track features Timbaland on backing vocals while Timberlake's voice is distorted.
 The instrumentation used in the song includes a pounding bass beat, electronic chords, and drum machine sounds.

 "SexyBack" became Timberlake's first number-one single as a solo artist on the Billboard Hot 100, staying seven weeks at the top spot.
 It also topped several of Billboard magazine's other charts, including the Mainstream Top 40, Hot Dance Airplay, and Hot Digital Songs, and entered the top ten on most singles charts.
 Internationally, it became Timberlake's first single to reach number one in the United Kingdom.
 In Australia, the track was Timberlake's second number-one single, spending two consecutive weeks at the top.
-"SexyBack" was certified three-times platinum by the Recording Industry Association of America (RIAA) and three-times platinum by Canadian Recording Industry Association (CRIA).
+"SexyBack" was certified three-times platinum by the Recording Industry Association of America (RIAA) and three-times platinum by the Canadian Recording Industry Association (CRIA).

 The track won the Grammy Award for Best Dance Recording at the 2007 ceremony.
 In addition, the song won Timberlake the People's Choice Award for Favorite R&B song and the Male Artist of the Year at the 2007 MTV Video Music Awards.
 The music video was filmed in June 2006; Timberlake decided to work with director Michael Haussman based on the latter's work on Madonna's 1994 music video "Take a Bow".